sailscastshq/docs.sailscasts.com/docs/boring-stack/type-checking-js-files.md

 ---
-title: Type checking in JS files
+title: Type checking JS files
 titleTemplate: The Boring JavaScript 🥱
 description: Configuration on type checking in JS files
 editLink: true
 ---

-# Type checking in JS files
+# Type checking JS files

 The Boring JavaScript Stack templates ships with a `jsconfig.json` file with configs that allows TypeScript's compiler in editors like VS Code to type check your JS files.